pritchardn/BlockDAG/README.md

-# MerkleDAG
+# BlockDAG
-MerkleDAGs for structured signature generation.
+BlockDAGs for structured signature generation.

 A [Merkle-Tree](https://en.wikipedia.org/wiki/Merkle_tree) is a binary tree of hash nodes.
 This module implements an extension of this data-structure which differs in that: